Overview of the Interior Museum Program

-The Department of the Interior (DOI) is second only to the Smithsonian Institution in holding natural and cultural objects in trust for the American public.
-With over 160 million objects and documents, Interior's collections run the gamut from art to zoology.
-Museum collections are held by all of the Department's bureaus and the Office of the Secretary.
+The Department of the Interior (DOI) rivals the Smithsonian Institution in holding natural and cultural objects in trust for the American public.
+With over 185 million objects and archives, Interior's collections run the gamut from art to zoology.
+Museum collections are held by ten of the Department's bureaus, offices, and the Office of the Secretary.

 The Department recognizes the importance of museum collections to its missions and is committed to the stewardship of these resources.
 DOI stewardship responsibilities include establishing policies and procedures for managing museum collections that meet the highest standards of the museum profession.

-The Interior Museum Program (IMP) provides oversight, advocacy, training, and assistance to bureaus and offices in managing museum collections and associated records within the framework of the Department's policies and standards.
+The Interior Museum Program (IMP) provides oversight, advocacy, training, and assistance to bureaus and offices in managing museum collections and their associated documentation within the framework of the Department's policies and standards.

-In December 2009, the DOI Office of the Inspector General issued a report, Department of the Interior Museum Collections: Accountability and Preservation.
-The IMP staff in collaboration with DOI bureau curators, are working hard to address the Inspector General's recommendations.
+In December 2009, the DOI Office of the Inspector General issued the report Department of the Interior Museum Collections: Accountability and Preservation.
+The IMP staff, in collaboration with DOI bureau curators, are working hard to address the Inspector General's recommendations.
 Activities include revising policy, ensuring inventories are conducted in DOI museum facilities and non-DOI facilities that house DOI collections, finding DOI collections in non-DOI facilities, and conducting site reviews of both DOI and non-DOI facilities in order to assess their compliance with Department policy, review museum property management procedures, and provide technical assistance.